-PHY125 College Physics I 4 quarter credits 40 clock hours
+PHY125 College Physics I Prerequisites: MAT100

-Prerequisites: MAT100

 This course introduces the fundamental concepts that describe the physical world.
 It incorporates algebra and trigonometry mathematical models while focusing on mechanics, heat, waves, sound, light waves, electricity, and magnetism.
 Students should anticipate 20 or more hours of outside preparation for this class.